parisni/i2b2-fhir-search/README.md

 ## Goal

-This demo retrieves patientSet, encounterSet or instanceSet from a remote FHIR API.
+This demo retrieves patientSet, encounterSet, instanceSet or dateSet from a remote FHIR API.
 Here the HAPI FHIR demo web service is used for testing.
 In the future, an hapi FHIR instance is supposed to be plugged on top of any other datawarehouse, live EMR and so on

 ## Feature